Trip Highlights of Ganesh Himal Trek

 Equipment Renting and buying

 We advise you to bring all of your clothing and gear from home.
-However, in Kathmandu, there are many shops to buy and rent trek-related equipment.
+However, in Kathmandu, there are many shops where you can buy and rent trek-related equipment.
 We advise you to bring all your clothing and gear from home.
-However, in Kathmandu, there are many shops to buy and rent trek-related equipment.
+However, in Kathmandu, there are many shops where you can buy and rent trek-related equipment.

 Your trekking luggage: You will have one porter for two trekkers to carry your luggage.
 The maximum weight per trekker is 15 kg, as we never overload our porters.
 However, you only have your valuables in your backpack., including your sleeping bag and down jacket.
 You can store other items not required on a trek in our office or at your hotel in Kathmandu or Pokhara.